flky-dev/blog.flky.dev/content/legal.md

 analytics software gives us insight about our visitors only in general, but not about individuals per se, as it does not track visitors and does not store any personal identifiable information.
-[Goto their documentation](https://docs.ackee.electerious.com/#/docs/Anonymization) to find out what data Ackee collects.
+[Go to their documentation](https://docs.ackee.electerious.com/#/docs/Anonymization) to find out what data Ackee collects.

 ### What we do with the information we gather